danib08/StemEstimator/README.md

 ## Installation
 Anaconda is highly recommended in order to install `pclpy`.

-Run `conda env create -f environment.yml`
+Run `conda env create -f environment.yml` and then `conda activate stemestimator`.

 Open3D is not distributed through Anaconda and needs to be installed through `pip`:

-Run `pip install -r requirements.txt`
+Run `conda install pip` and then `pip install -r requirements.txt`

 ## Usage
 Run `gui.py` and upload a point cloud file.
 Currently only `.pcd` and `.xyz` files are supported.
 The latter requires the x-y-z values to be on columns 2-3-4 respectively.